JustinBeckwith/go-yelp/README.md

 ### Authentication

 All searches are performed through a client.
-To create a new client, you need provide a set of access keys neccesary to use the V2 Yelp API.
+To create a new client, you need provide a set of access keys necessary to use the V2 Yelp API.
 You can sign up for a Yelp developer account, and access your keys here:

 [Yelp | Manage Keys](http://www.yelp.com/developers/manage_api_keys)

 Keep these keys safe!
 There are a variety of ways to store them.
 I chose to store them in a config.json file which is not checked into the repository.
 To run the tests, you can create your own `config.json` file:

 ```json
 {